zachallaun/mneme/README.md

 [![Docs](https://img.shields.io/badge/hexdocs-docs-8e7ce6.svg)](https://hexdocs.pm/mneme)
 [![CI](https://github.com/zachallaun/mneme/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/zachallaun/mneme/actions/workflows/ci.yml)

-Snapshot tests assert that some expression matches a reference value.
-It's like a regular `assert`, except that the reference value is generated for you by Mneme.

-Mneme follows in the footsteps of existing snapshot testing libraries like [Insta](https://insta.rs/) (Rust), [expect-test](https://github.com/janestreet/ppx_expect) (OCaml), and [assert_value](https://github.com/assert-value/assert_value_elixir) (Elixir).
-Instead of simple value or string comparison, however, Mneme focuses on pattern matching.
+`Mneme` is a drop-in testing library that makes testing more pleasant by automating the tedious bits.

 ## A brief example

-Let's say you're working on a function that removes even numbers from a list:
+Let's say we're working on a function that removes even numbers from a list:

 ```elixir
 test "drop_evens/1 should remove all even numbers from an enum" do